pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 RPackage went from one RPackageSet / multiple RPackages for one Monticello package to one RPackage / multiple RPackageTags for one Monticello package.
 This has improved synchronisation between Monticello and RPackage, and allowed new operations (promote / demote) and tools (PackageTreeNautilus).

-* PackageInfo is not used anymore by the system and ready to be removed from the system.
+* PackageInfo is not used anymore and ready to be removed from the system.
 * Removal of the old ClassOrganizer.

 ##FileSystem improvements